A Poincar\'e-Bendixson theorem for flows with arbitrarily many singular points: Reductions of quasi-Q-sets and quasi-circuits

-The reductions of quasi-Q-sets (Proposition~\ref{q-Q}) and of quasi-circuits (Corollary~\ref{non-q-lim-circuit}) imply a proof of the following generalization of the Poincar\'e-Bendixson theorem for a flow with finitely many singular points (see for example \cite{nikolaev1999flows}).
+The reductions of quasi-Q-sets (Proposition~\ref{q-Q}) and of quasi-circuits (Proposition~\ref{non-q-lim-circuit}) imply a proof of the following generalization of the Poincar\'{e}-Bendixson theorem for a flow with finitely many singular points (see for example \cite{nikolaev1999flows}).

 \begin{corollary} Let $v$ be a flow with finitely many fixed points on a compact surface $S$.
-The $\omega$-limit set of any non-closed orbit is one of the following exclusively: \\ $(1)$ A singular point. \\ $(2)$ A semi-attracting limit cycle. \\ $(3)$ A semi-attracting non-periodic limit circuit. \\ $(4)$ A locally dense Q-set. \\ $(5)$ An exceptional Q-set. \end{corollary}
+Then the $\omega$-limit set of any non-closed orbit is one of the following exclusively: \\ $(1)$ A singular point. \\ $(2)$ A semi-attracting limit cycle. \\ $(3)$ A semi-attracting limit non-periodic circuit. \\ $(4)$ A locally dense Q-set. \\ $(5)$ A transversely Cantor Q-set. \end{corollary}